P.O. Box 432 | Spring Hill, TN 37174 l (904) 200-1671

 Three observations from Ephesians 1:13 are in order.
 First, both of the aorist (past) participles are active voice.
 Paul as easily could have used the passive voice in both instances to convey the sense of "having been made to hear" and "having been made to believe."
 That certainly would have played into the hands of Calvinism.
 But Paul employed the active voice under Spirit inspiration to indicate that sinners are active participants (not to be confused with contributors) in their salvation.
 Secondly, the Ephesians had heard the word (logos) of truth.
 It appears that, in Paul's mind, the logos and the rhema were interchangeable, both having the ability to ignite faith in the hearers.

 Lastly, we have the sealing of the Spirit taking place after faith is exercised.
 This fact creates a serious dilemma for the Calvinist.
-If regeneration (i.e., the new birth) takes place in the elect prior to their exercise of faith, at what point do they become sons?
+If regeneration (the new birth) takes place in the elect prior to their exercise of faith, at what point do they become sons?
 Is not regeneration synonymous with sonship?
-Is it possible to have an unbelieving and unsealed son without the earnest of his inheritance?
-Galatians 3:6 says: "ye are all the children [sons] of God by faith in Christ Jesus."
-In John 1:12, the power (authority) to become a son of God was granted to as many as received (aorist) Him.
-Sonship in Scripture is always the consequence of faith.
+Is it possible to have an unbelieving, unsealed son without the earnest of his inheritance?
+Galatians 3:6 says: "Ye are all the children [sons] of God BY FAITH in Christ Jesus."
+In John 1:12, the power (authority) to become a son of God was granted to as many as received him.
+John taught sonship was a consequence of believing on Jesus.
+In order for the Calvinist to defend his regeneration-before-faith doctrine, he is obligated to explain how it is regeneration does not actually result in sonship.

 God's eternal decree and sovereign good pleasure with regard to redemption is to save them that believe!
 The elect are those who have believed through grace (Acts 18:27).
 There is nothing meritorious or synergistic about their faith!
 God's work of regeneration takes place in response to faith wrought by grace in the heart of a believing sinner!
 This in no way detracts from the glory that God receives in redeeming His elect from the hand of the enemy!
 It rather affirms and promotes that glory!